smashwilson/bdtg/party/tribute/horace-goodtimes.md

 **Overcharge** Charges: 1, Ranged, Standard, Unchargeable.
 The target may place two charge counters on any of their abilities that do not have the Unchargeable attribute.

+#### Non-combat

+Sacrifice a suitably large willing or helpless living creature to fully heal one target.
+The target suffers a -1 penalty to their highest attribute modifier (and all related skills), target's choice in case of a tie, for the remainder of the day.

 ## Backstory

  * addicted to "Cocanna Root"